goharbor/harbor/tests/testcases/Group7-Replication/7-04-Proj-replication-rules-enable.md

 # Expected Outcome:

 * In step2 rule become enabled.
+Push a new image, the replication job(s) will start.

 # Possible Problems:
 None